 I like to change my front door wreath with the seasons and decided that it was time for a change.
 If you’ve been a reader of my blog for a while, you know that I like to craft “wreaths” using a tennis racket as a base.
-I saw a cute sunflower wreath crafted from felt on The Creative Imperative that inspired me to make a Dahlia version.
+I saw a cute sunflower wreath crafted from felt that inspired me to make a Dahlia version.
+I’m loving the fun Tennis Racket Dahlia that I made for our front door.

 Do you want to know how I made this?
 Keep reading!